orbitersim/orbiter/Orbitersdk/D3D9Client/README.txt

 * You should now get a video tab in the Launchpad dialog.
 Configure your graphics driver and screen options, then launch a scenario.

+* If you run a windowed mode, you will get the main render window, and an additional diagnosis window opened by the orbiter core (which does currently not have any functionality).

-* The current version of the D3D9 client is not yet complete.
+* The current version of the D3D7 client is not yet complete.
 Some of the features of the orbiter built-in graphics engine are still missing.
   However, the client is slowly taking shape, and new features are added on a regular basis.